List of awards and nominations received by Vyjayanthimala: Kalakar Awards

 Kalakar Awards is recognized as one of the leading awards ceremonies of East India.
 The brand Kalakar is all about a vision and the relentless pursuit towards its success.
 The ceremony was visioned by Shri Ashok Kalanauria.
 Vyjayanthimala has received the Lifetime Achievement Award at the 10th Kalakar Awards.

 Stardust Awards

 The Stardust Awards are presented by Stardust magazine.
 They are presented annually to honour professional excellence in the Hindi language film industry of India.
 Vyjayanthimala was honored with the "Pride of Film Industry Award" for her contribution to Hindi cinema.

-Tamil Nadu State Film Award
+Tamil Nadu State Film Awards

 Tamil Nadu State Film Awards are the most notable film awards given for Tamil films in India.
 They are given annually to honour the best talents and provide encouragement and incentive to the South Indian film industry by the Government of Tamil Nadu.
 The awards are decided by a committee headed by a jury.
 Vyjayanthimala was bestowed with the Thyagaraja Bhagavathar Award for her contribution in Tamil cinema.
 The award was instituted in the honour of actor M. K. Thyagaraja Bhagavathar.